aalexander05/study-pal/README.md

-### Current versions of tools being used for development of this project:
+### Versions of tools currently being used for development of this project:
 - Node v16.15.0
 - ~.NET v6 SDK